WalternativE/Grakn.Net/README.md

 Things I'm currently thinking about are:

-- Concurrency model for working with a Grakn transaction (maybe MailBox Processors, maybe Hopac, maybe Rx.NET, maybe TaskBuilder.fs or just async computation expressions all the way)
+- ~~Concurrency model for working with a Grakn transaction (maybe MailBox Processors, maybe Hopac, maybe Rx.NET, maybe TaskBuilder.fs or just async computation expressions all the way)~~ Went with async computation expressions to stay with the core library
 - DSL for message creation and combination
 - Higher Levle DSL for working with the Knowledge graph
 - F#/C# interfaces for all .NET clients